Your prospective customer is already somewhere within the buyer’s journey, and you have no idea who they are.

 For instance, create and promote a podcast on social media with the language “Are you struggling with [pain point]?
 Check out our most recent podcast on how we [specific achievement covered].”

 You get the point: your content should be diverse.
-From starting a blog to podcasts and video content, everything should be utilized to draw new points of buyer intent data.
+From starting a blog to podcasts and video content, there are many intent marketing examples where content plays a key role.

 How to Use Buyer Intent Data in Sales